Epistimio/orion/docs/src/examples/cluster.rst

 SSH tunnels
 ===========

+.. note:

+   MongoDB does not play nicely with ssh tunnels.
+You can try using ``PickledDB`` instead, following the configuration steps describded :ref:`here <Database Configuration>`.

 Some HPC infrastructure does not provide access to internet from the compute nodes.
 To get access to the database from the compute nodes, it is necessary to open ssh tunnels to a gateway (typically login nodes).
 The ssh tunnel will redirect traffic from different address and port, therefore the